Payment to Artists

 Online Program Evaluations

-Before a program, United Arts will email a link for an online survey.
-The artist should complete the evaluation after the program concludes.
-United Arts sends a separate evaluation link to Cultural Arts Representatives to complete and share with the teacher(s) involved in the program.
+Evaluations are collected for each program provided through Artists in Schools.
+The artist should complete the evaluation immediately after a program concludes.
+United Arts sends a separate evaluation to Cultural Arts Representatives to complete and share with the teacher(s) involved in the program.
 An artist’s payment is triggered when both artist and school submit evaluations.

 Non-Resident Withholding Tax